kianenigma/frameless-runtime-template/RUBRIC.md

+### Score Calculation

 The assignment is broadly composed of the following 4 parts, each of which is worth 1 point.

 * Basics: 1 point
 * Currency: 1 point
-* Tipping: 1 point
-* Nonce: 1 point
+* Tipping or Nonce: 1 point
-* Staking optional
+* Staking: Optional
+* 4th point is reserved for distinction.

-* pre-grading
+### pre-grading

+Create a branch in your repo called `pregrade`.
+Place a file called `runtime.wasm` in the root of your file tree in this branch.
+This must be your runtime compiled with `--release`.
+Push this file.
+Your results will be pushed back to the same branch.

+Submission times:
 	* Thursday 8pm
-	* Friday 8pm
+	* Friday 4pm, 8pm
 	* Saturday 10am, 4pm

+### final grading

+Same as above, but don't create a new branch.
+Place `runtime.wasm` at the root of your `main` branch and push it.
+Make sure to do this prior to the deadline.

-* Final deadline: Saturday 10pm
+Recall: Final deadline is Saturday 10pm.

-You should of course focus on getting the provided unit tests to pass.
-The final grade will be calculated over a much more extensive suite of tests.
-You will be given a few trial submissions prior to the final submission.
-More on this will be announced in the lectures.
+Good luck!